 Westminster students who take courses under this program are subject to Princeton University policies and academic regulations, with which it is their responsibility to become familiar.
-All grades and credits earned for University courses are recorded on Westminster transcripts and are included in grade point average calculations.
+All grades and credits earned are recorded on Westminster transcripts and are included in grade point average calculations.